AndreuMB/MyVideogameList/README.md

 - 📚 **Personal Game Library**: Add games to your collection.
 - ✅ **Progress Tracking**: Keep track of your play status and achievements.
 - ⭐ **Ratings & Reviews**: Rate games you've played and help others.
+- 💬 **Comment Section**: Share your thoughts and read others' opinions on each game.
+- 🎨 **Profile Customization**: Personalize your profile with a username, avatar, and bio.
+- 👤 **User Profiles**: Visit other users' profiles to explore their favorite games.
 - 📄 **Game Info**: View detailed descriptions, covers, and release data.

 ---